lvan-gef/norminette-check/README.md

 })
 ```

-This will run the Norminette check every time you save a `.c` file.
+This will run the Norminette every time you save a `.c` or `.h` file.

 ## Contributing